 *Availability Based upon State Funding.

-- You may pick up the progress report form at the EOPS Office or you may download it from the EOPS/CARE Website during the Academic progress report period.
+- You may pick up the progress report form at the EOPS Office or you may download it using this link during the Academic progress report period.

 EOPS/CARE SUMMER ACADEMY The EOPS/CARE Summer Academy is sponsored and administered by the Extended Opportunity Programs and Services (EOPS).
 EOPS/CARE is a state-funded support program that assists low-income and educationally disadvantaged students with pursing and achieving their educational and career goals.
 PURPOSE